maincode-org/maincode-ui/README.md

 };
 ```

-> **!Note** that the context also sets the mode in the browsers `localStorage` under the `themeName` key, automatically saving the clients selected theme and loading it by default on future visits.
+> **!Note** that the `ThemeContext` also sets the mode in the browsers `localStorage` under the `themeName` key, automatically saving the clients' selected theme and loading it by default on future visits.

 ### Styling system